 Highlights of Short Manaslu Trek:

-Short Manaslu Trek which is only an 8-days hike from Soti Khola to Dharapani taking us to the highest Larkye La Pass (5123m), glacier, Himalayas, rivers, etc. will help trekkers to accomplish their dream of visiting the most desired trail in a short span of time.
+Short Manaslu Trek which is only an 8-day hike from Soti Khola to Dharapani taking us to the highest Larkye La Pass (5123m), glacier, Himalayas, rivers, etc. will help trekkers to accomplish their dream of visiting the most desired trail in a short span of time.
 Further adding an extra day to the itinerary will allow us to visit Manaslu Base Camp (4900m)

 The trail to Manaslu is less crowded due to its wilderness and also special provisions imposed by the government of Nepal.
-This makes the Manaslu trek less populated and virgin trail but it is feasible for any trekkers.
+This makes the Manaslu trek less populated and a virgin trail but it is feasible for any trekkers.

 Moreover, the Manaslu trek is filled with the diverse colors of nature and culture, with two eight-thousand (ers), Larkye Pass along with two conservation areas at a time, which are Annapurna Conservation Area and Manaslu Conservation Area.

 Apart from Mt.
 Manaslu and Mt.
 Annapurna, trekkers will be blessed with the magnificent views of Kang Guru, Nemjung, Himlung Himal, Gyaji Kang, Cheo Himal, etc along with the ancient monastery at Sama Gaun and the highest pass of Larkye La (5123m)

 Day 1: Kathmandu to Soti Khola (710m/2329ft/7-8 hours)